ojhavk/ojhavk.github.io/teaching.md

 7. Lecturer of Artificial Intelligence **Teasers Lecture on Open days**, 2019 (<a href="https://github.com/ojhavk/ojhavk.github.io/blob/main/data/Open_Days_Reading/2019_AI_OpenDay_UoR_Varun.pdf" target="_blank">Slides</a>)
 8. Invited Lecturer of Huawei HCIA-AI course on AI, 09/2020, 02/2021

-### Teaching Awards
-1. Received School’s Excellence in Teaching & Learning Award for implementing an _industrial certification_ to the Data Mining module, UoR, UK, 2019
-1. Received School’s Reward– Celebrating Success in Teaching & Learning for implementing novel ideas in the degree project, UoR, UK, 2019

 ### Examples of Innovation in Teaching & Learning
 1. As a _Degree Project Coordinator_ at the Department of Computer Science, University of Reading, (2019-2021), I improved the students and staff experiences by introducing **novel and innovative ideas** like